Core¶

 Description

-Remove a channel or category from the ignore list.
+Remove a channel, thread, or category from the ignore list.

-- The channel to unignore.
-This can be a category channel.
+• <channel> - The channel to unignore.
+This can also be a thread or category channel.

 Note